jackleckman/jackleckman/README.md

-- 👋 Hi, I’m Jack Leckman
+- 👋🏻 Hi, I’m Jack Leckman
 - 👀 I’m interested in speaking my opinions on topics, and speaking for those whos voices do not count.
-- 🌱 I’m currently learning N/A
+- 📝 I’m currently learning N/A
 - 💞️ I’m looking to collaborate with @yltci
-- 📫 How to reach me Discord: jackleckman
+- 📫 How to reach me: Discord, @jackleckman
+-

 <!---
 jackleckman/jackleckman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.